-Atrial fibrillation (AF or AFib) is the most common heart rhythm abnormality affecting approximately 2.2 million people in the U.S.
+Atrial fibrillation is the most common heart rhythm abnormality affecting millions of Americans.

 Procedures and Treatments